 This course is accredited by the Joint Board of Moderators which comprises of The Institution of Civil Engineers, the Institution of Structural Engineers, the Chartered Institution of Highways and Transportation, and the Institute of Highway Engineers and together represent some 100,000 of the world's leading professional engineers.

-The course is delivered over four years, plus 12 months for the End Point Assessment.
+The course is delivered over five years, including the End Point Assessment.

 What are the entry requirements?